dimognetehem/dimognetehem/README.md

 <h2 align="left">Tech Stack</h2>

-> Tools, languages, and other things that I have work with.
+> Tools, languages, and other things that I have worked with.

 ### 🚀 Languages & Frameworks